CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-In Virginia, the average premium range for this coverage is about $48 to $224 per month, with the broader product range listed at $42 to $250 per month.
+In Virginia, the average premium range for this coverage varies by business, and the broader product range is also shaped by underwriting factors.
 That places professional liability insurance cost in Virginia close to the state’s overall insurance pricing pattern, since Virginia’s premium index is 96 and the market is near the national average.
 The state also has 520 active insurers, which gives businesses more carrier choice, but it does not remove the impact of underwriting factors.

 The biggest pricing drivers in Virginia are coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
 A professional office in Richmond may see different pricing than a similar firm in a higher-exposure metro area such as Northern Virginia, and firms serving complex clients in Professional & Technical Services or Healthcare & Social Assistance may face different underwriting scrutiny than lower-risk service providers.
 Because 99.5% of Virginia businesses are small businesses, many buyers are shopping for modest limits first and then adjusting based on contract requirements.